- Many users complain about Discord static noise when streaming. This could occur due to incorrect output device configuration.

 3. Update output device driver

-- Press the Windows key + R shortcut to open Run.
+- Press the Windows + R shortcut to open Run.

 - Type devmgmt.msc and click OK to open Device Manager.

-- Right-click on your audio device from the list and choose Update driver.
+- Expand the Sound, video and game controllers section, right-click on your audio device from the list and choose Update driver.

-Outdated or missing device drivers can be the reasons why your output device is malfunctioning.
+Outdated or missing device drivers can be why your output device is malfunctioning.
 Try updating the driver from Device Manager and check if the issue is resolved.

 If your headphone or mic comes with proprietary software to manage the device, use the software to download and install any pending updates.